Getting Started

 extend

 Produces extended elevations - this is probably the most useful of these command line tools.
-Since version 1.2.27 you can produce simple extended elevations from Aven using the "Extended Elevation" function.
-However the command line tool allows you to specify a spec file to control how the survey is extended, which you can't currently do via Aven.
+Since Survex 1.2.27 you can produce simple extended elevations from aven using the “Extended Elevation” function.
+However the command line tool allows you to specify a spec file to control how the survey is extended, which you can’t currently do via aven.

 sorterr